mosche/beam-native-experiment/README.md

 multiple JVMs based on 50 benchmark runs each.
 For Java 8, the G1 garbage collector was configured, which became the default for Java 11.

-Results are surprising considering our initial expectations.
-Memory usage only improved ~ 29% (median) compared to the best JVM (Java 8 using G1 GC).
-On the other hand, performance also improved ~ 27% (median) compared to the best JVM (GraalVM CE 22.3.0).
+Results are surprising considering our initial expectations; specifically we're looking at the first iteration here.
+Memory usage only improved ~ 29% (median) compared to the best performing JVM (Java 8 using G1 GC).
+On the other hand, performance also improved ~ 27% (median) compared to the best performing JVM (GraalVM CE 22.3.0).
 The latter was certainly not expected as native images are not necessarily known for great performance.
+The JVM JIT compiler does a great job optimizing code at runtime, which can't be done with native images.
+The fact that we were able to push some costly initialization code (such as generation of `DoFn` signatures and invokers) into the native image build might have helped there.

+As expected, results of the 2nd iteration, that slightly refines the generation of `DoFn` invokers, are very similar.
+The code executed at runtime is identical.
+The only difference is that we're not including unused `DoFn` signatures and invokers in the native image anymore.
+Though, considering this, it is unexpected to see a slightly higher memory usage.

 ```vega-lite
 {